TripsBrazilChapada dos Veadeiros

 • Guided tours (5 hiking days visiting different waterfalls: Santa Bárbara, Salto do Curriola, Juliana, Guardião, Correntão and Pedra Furada)

-• A Montanero expedition guide and a local Kalunga community guide (English and Spanish-speaking guides can be hired for an additional fee)
+• Local expedition guides and Kalunga community guides (English and Spanish-speaking guides can be hired for an additional fee)

 Not included